-- A student has the right to inspect and review education records. - A student has the right to seek to amend education records believed to be inaccurate. - A student has the right to consent to the disclosure of personally identifiable information from education records, except as specified by law. - Faculty who maintain education records are obligated to take reasonable precautions to prevent misuse or unauthorized disclosure of education records.
+- A student has the right to inspect and review education records. - A student has the right to seek to amend education records believed to be inaccurate. - A student has the right to consent to the disclosure of personally identifiable information from education records, except as specified by law. - Faculty who maintains education records are obligated to take reasonable precautions to prevent misuse or unauthorized disclosure of education records.

 FERPA protects the education records of any individual who is currently a GCC student.
-Educational record cannot be disclosed to a third party unless student provides a written consent.
+Educational records cannot be disclosed to a third party unless the student provides a written consent.
 The legal obligations of GCC faculty are set forth by the United States Department of Education and available at the web site: https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

-HOW ADVISEES ARE ASSIGNED ADVISORS:
+HOW ADVISES ARE ASSIGNED ADVISORS:

-Based on CAS standards (2018), mode of delivery, advising approach used, additional advisor responsibilities, student needs, and specific student groups are factors considered in the determination of advising caseload.
+Based on CAS Standards (2023), mode of delivery, advising approach used, additional advisor responsibilities, student needs, and specific student groups are factors considered in the determination of advising caseload.
 Advisor assignments are made in accordance with the student's program of study and are intended to be continuous throughout the student's college career.
 A student's advisor should not change if the student remains in the same program of study each semester.
 Only students who are currently enrolled will be assigned an academic advisor, and only registered students will appear in an advisors list in MyGCC.
-Declared students are assigned to program faculty, undeclared students are assigned to counselors and general education faculty, adult high students are assigned to an Adult Education Program Specialist and/or Adult High School Counselor, apprentices are assigned to an apprenticeship coordinator, and students taking developmental English and/or math may be assigned additional advisors from the English and/or Math faculty.
+Declared students are assigned to program faculty, undeclared students are assigned to academic faculty, adult high students are assigned to the Adult Education Program Specialist and/or Adult High School Counselor, apprentices and boot camp students are assigned to the Continuing Education Program Specialist.
 An equitable load must be achieved among faculty advisors assigned to the same student population.
-For example, if the Education department has three full time faculty and 90 students declared in that program, each faculty should be assigned 30 students.
-If a department has only one full time faculty, all the students declared in that program will be assigned to said faculty.
-When assigning undeclared students to faculty, an equitable load between faculty must be achieved.
+For example, if the Education department has three full-time faculty and 90 students declared in that program, each faculty should be assigned 30 students.